A nature documentary brought to life beneath a beating African sun.

 Under the cover of night

 Wildlife spotting is one of the highlights of any trip to Tanzania, but under the cover of night a whole new world opens up.
-The nocturnal wildlife of Tarangire National Park is particularly varied, and as well as spotting the nighttime antics of hyenas, porcupines and civets, there is a good chance of encountering the glowing eyes of some of the more elusive African wildcats – a very good reason to stay up past bedtime.
+The nocturnal wildlife of the Tarangire and Manyara National Parks is particularly varied, and as well as spotting the nighttime antics of hyenas, porcupines and civets, there is a good chance of encountering the glowing eyes of some of the more elusive African wildcats – a very good reason to stay up past bedtime.

 Float above the plains